 The Articles of Incorporation is the formation document you file with the Maine Secretary of State to register your corporation with the state (LLCs file Articles of Organization).
 In Maine, you can file Articles of Incorporation by mail, fax or in person (it will take the SOS 2 weeks to process your filing unless you expedite).
-If you hire Active Filings to incorporate your business, we are authorized to file online with the state, and we’ll form your LLC or corporation in 1 business day.
+If you hire Active Filings to incorporate your business, the process is usually much faster because we are authorized to file online with the state.

 To complete your Maine Articles of Incorporation, you’ll need to include the following information: